philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     -   Navigate to <https://make.powerapps.com>.
 You may need to reauthenticate - click **Sign in** and follow instructions if needed.

-    -   Select your environment by clicking on **Environment** on the upper right corner of the screen and choosing your environment from the drop-down menu.
+    -   Select your environment by clicking on **Environment** on the upper right corner of the screen and choosing your Sales Trial environment from the drop-down menu.

     -   Select **Solutions** from the left menu and click **New Solution**.